Iron Girls: Propaganda

-The Cultural Revolution, which lasted from 1966 to 1976, included heavy propaganda of women who defied their biological weaknesses and became strong proletarian fighters within the Chinese public.
-During the Cultural Revolution propaganda of Iron Girls depicted young women performing manual labor such as driving automobiles, being on drilling and fishing teams, and conducting trains.
-These images were presented to the public through mediums such as newspapers and magazines.
-The images presented in the media glorified women's participation as Iron Girls in the workforce.
-Media emphasized women's roles as paid laborers and the increasing amount of women in the workforce.
+During the Cultural Revolution, depictions of iron girls became a frequent subject of art, often shown in spaces and activities traditionally associated with male authority as part of an effort to develop the new socialist woman.
+Media emphasized women's roles as paid laborers and the increasing number of women in the workforce.
 Some media also highlighted achievements of women in previously female-dominated industries.
 The way in which Iron Girls were presented in media was primarily to highlight women's participation in the workforce, rather than to suggest radical shifts in gender dynamics.
 The main focus of Iron Girls in the media was to inspire more women to join the workforce, and to show women that they could become like men.
 The focus of the propaganda was not to change society's perspective on gender as a whole.

 Media often overlooked the important roles women traditionally played in society as wives and mothers, and the important work they performed in the home to keep households running.
 Media accounts of single women dominated propaganda, which disregarded the work of women in the domestic sphere.
 Often, propaganda celebrated women who left traditional domestic roles in favor of work in factories, in the countryside, or in other spaces previously dominated by men.
 Young women received praise for going against cultural norms and leaving the domestic sphere.
 Tasks such as raising children and caring after family members were presented as obstacles in the state media.
 There was very little attention paid to the importance of women looking after children and families and continuously performing tasks in the home.

 After the Cultural Revolution in the 1970s, the idea of Iron Girls became the subject of satire due to criticism that the idea of women performing the same work as men went against natural expectations of women.
 In the Post-Mao era, gender became much more defined as the view of women in the workforce shifted.

 State propaganda and artwork showed a preference for women who were larger, muscular, or had features similar to that of men.
 Images presented women performing physically demanding jobs which had previously been dominated by men.
 The images showcased muscular women lifting heavy objects and groups of women joyously performing tasks.
 In images where women weren't smiling, they were often featured with stern expressions to emphasize the seriousness of their tasks.
 The images also reinforced the Iron Girls idea that women and men could perform the same activities, and they focused primarily on women looking and acting more like men and women having the same physical attributes as men.
 State propaganda was used to show that women could and should act like men in their work.